-This constant national self-renewal, self-preservation, and selfdefence is a powerful collective instinct of a people, an indestructible, unconscious, natural force like the instinct of self-preservation and the force of self-renewal of any organism.
+This constant self-renewal, self-preservation, and self-defence is a powerful collective instinct of a people, an inalienable, unconscious, natural force like the instinct of self-preservation of any organism.

-It is these forces of national life that break through spontaneously and unexpectedly everywhere, confront purblind strategists of uniformity with inscrutable enigmas and make nonsense of all the historiosophic designs of Shchedrin's town governors.
+It is these forces of national life that break through spontaneously and unexpectedly everywhere, confront purblind strategists of uniformity with inscrutable enigmas and make nonsense of all the historiosophic designs of Shehedrin's town governors.